African Stock Exchanges

 6MO1YRYTD

-The current share price of Oando Plc (OANDO) is NGN 52.00.
-OANDO closed its last trading day (Friday, May 16, 2025) at 52.00 NGN per share on the Nigerian Stock Exchange (NGX), recording a 1% drop from its previous closing price of 52.50 NGN.
-Oando began the year with a share price of 66.00 NGN but has since lost 21.2% off that price valuation, ranking it 142nd on the NGX in terms of year-to-date performance.
-Shareholders’ fears may be allayed by the 37% increase of OANDO share price since April 15th, which is 21st best on NGX.
+The current share price of Oando Plc (OANDO) is NGN 40.80.
+OANDO closed its last trading day (Tuesday, January 6, 2026) at 40.80 NGN per share on the Nigerian Stock Exchange (NGX), recording a 7.7% drop from its previous closing price of 44.20 NGN.
+Oando began the year with a share price of 40.20 NGN and has since gained 1.49% on that price valuation, ranking it 85th on the NGX in terms of year-to-date performance.

 DateVolumeCloseChangeChange%